South American sea lion: Life history

 Despite being mostly a harem-territorial species, one population in Peru has been recorded having a lek-like breeding system.
-Here, with its longer ratio of males in comparison to females, the males cluster together and display and try to attract females while allowing then to move freely.
+Here, with its longer ratio of males in comparison to females, the males cluster together and display and try to attract females while allowing them to move freely.
 The warmer climate also makes the females move constantly to the water, further making the traditional mating system difficult to maintain.
 The group raids that exist in temperate populations are virtually non-existent here.

 Sea lion mothers remain with their newborn pups for nearly a week before making a routine of taking three-day foraging trips and coming back to nurse the pups.
 They act aggressively to other females that come close to their pups, as well as alien pups that try to get milk from them.
 Pups first enter the water at about four weeks and are weaned at about 12 months.
 This is normally when the mother gives birth to a new pup.
 Pups gradually spend more time in the nearshore surf and develop swimming skills.

 South American sea lions are observed to make various vocalizations and calls which differ between sexes and ages.
 Adult males make high-pitched calls during aggressive interactions, barks and growls when establishing territories, growls when interacting with females, and exhalations after antagonistic encounters.
 Females with pups make a mother primary call when interacting with their pups, and grunts during aggressive encounters with other females.
 Pups make pup primary calls.
 Some of those vocalizations and acoustic features may support individuality.